SettleMint

 Check the exception before entering values

 Confirm that the case is approved, the recipient is registered, and the source holder has enough balance.
-If any part is missing, stop and resolve it before using the action.
+Resolve any gap first.
+A queued write with an incorrect participant or amount is difficult to undo once the operation submits, so verify all three conditions before you proceed to the form.

 Enter transfer details